vgabrielsoares/xpto-project-management/README.md

 ./mvnw initialize sonar:sonar -Dsonar.login=admin -Dsonar.password=admin
 ```

-Additionally, Instead of passing `sonar.password` and `sonar.login` as CLI arguments, these parameters can be configured from [sonar-project.properties](sonar-project.properties) as shown below:
+Additionally, instead of passing `sonar.password` and `sonar.login` as CLI arguments, these parameters can be configured from [sonar-project.properties](sonar-project.properties) as shown below:

 ```
 sonar.login=admin